BharathChan007/Walmart-Data-Analysis-End-to-End-SQL-Python-Project/README.md

 # 4. Install Required Libraries and Load Data
 **Libraries:** Installed essential Python libraries for data manipulation and database connection:

-bash
-Copy code
-pip install pandas numpy sqlalchemy mysql-connector-python psycopg2 Loading Data: Loaded the Walmart sales data into a Pandas DataFrame for preliminary analysis and transformation.
+**Loading Data:** Loaded the Walmart sales data into a Pandas DataFrame for preliminary analysis and transformation.

 # 5. Data Exploration
 **Goal:** Perform initial data exploration to gain an understanding of data distribution, column names, types, and identify potential issues.